 Turmeric and milk thistle are herbs, both of which have been used for more than 2,000 years to treat a variety of health issues.
 Although these herbs have few traits in common, they're sometimes associated as a treatment for liver issues.

 Video of the Day

 The active ingredient in milk thistle is silymarin and is responsible for most of milk thistle's beneficial properties.
 Silymarin is a flavanoid extracted from milk thistle seeds and is thought to benefit the liver by helping to protect and rebuild its cells.
-Like turmeric, milk thistle also helps reduce inflammation and acts as a strong antioxidant.
+Milk thistle also helps reduce inflammation and acts as a strong antioxidant, as does turmeric.

 Turmeric, also known as Curcuma longa, is commonly used as an ingredient in cooking.
 It's what gives curry its distinct flavor, as well as its yellow color.
 It has also traditionally been used as an anti-inflammatory, a treatment for skin issues and as a treatment for digestive and liver problems.

 If you're allergic to other plants, including ragweed, chrysanthemums, marigolds, chamomile, yarrow, or daisies, avoid milk thistle.
 Turmeric is safe when consumed in food, but you should avoid it in supplement form if you have stomach ulcers, are pregnant or breastfeeding or have diabetes.